dbushell/dbushell-gutenberg-example/README.md

 The disadvantages of ACF blocks are:

   * Limited control over field layout in the editor
-  * No access to the lower level React components
+  * No access to the lower level React components and APIs

 Possible pros and cons depending on requirements:

-  * HTML is not saved to the post content, only JSON encoded block data
+  * HTML is not saved to the post content (only JSON encoded block data)
   * Block preview requires a slower server-side render
   * The [ACF plugin](https://www.advancedcustomfields.com/) dependency must be activated